 Always remember, seeking care for mental health is not a sign of weakness or failure.
 Asking for help takes strength, and taking care of yourself is not something to be ashamed of.

-Visit 3rdmil.com to learn about our prevention and intervention programming for high-risk behaviors.
+Learn about 3rd Millennium's prevention and intervention programming for high-risk behaviors.